P. K. Page

-Patricia Kathleen Page, CC OBC FRSC (23 November 1916 – 14 January 2010) was a British-born Canadian poet, though the citation as she was inducted as a Fellow of the Royal Society of Canada reads "poet, novelist, script writer, playwright, essayist, journalist, librettist, teacher and artist."
+Patricia Kathleen Page, CC OBC FRSC (23 November 1916 – 14 January 2010) was a Canadian poet, though the citation as she was inducted as a Fellow of the Royal Society of Canada reads "poet, novelist, script writer, playwright, essayist, journalist, librettist, teacher and artist."
 She was the author of more than 30 published books that include poetry, fiction, travel diaries, essays, children's books, and an autobiography.

 As a visual artist, she exhibited her work as P.K.
 Irwin at a number of venues in Canada and abroad.
 Her works are in the permanent collections of the National Gallery of Canada, the Art Gallery of Ontario and the Burnaby Art Gallery.

 By special resolution of the United Nations, in 2001 Page's poem "Planet Earth" was read simultaneously in New York, the Antarctic, and the South Pacific to celebrate the International Year of Dialogue Among Civilizations.